danyowdee/OAuthConsumer/Readme.md

 >                 two (2) or more persons affiliated with the entity
 >                 must be recorded performing the full Chicken Dance,
 >                 in an original video at the entity's own expense,
->                 and a video encoded in OGG Theora format, at least
+>                 and a video encoded in h.264 format, at least
 >                 three (3) minutes in length, must be submitted to
 >                 Daniel Demiss, provided Daniel's contact information.
 >                 The dance must be based upon the instructions on